FyneHeroes/.github/profile/README.md

 Most discussions so far have been over social media - you can find various places to discuss on the Fyne [support page](https://fyne.io/support/).

-For people who prefer email, and want to be kept up to date you can also sign up to the Fyne Heros mailing list below.
+For people who prefer email, and want to be kept up to date you can also sign up to the Fyne Heroes mailing list below.

 [<kbd> <br> Start the conversation <br> </kbd>](https://zcmp.eu/Gzx)